|How to creating a branded elevator speech.|

 Written by Robyn T. Braley

-The other day I was asked the question, “What’s an elevator speech?”
-The answer is, it’s probably not what you think it is.
+The other day I was asked, “What’s an elevator speech?”
+It is probably not what you think it is.

 Neither is it a motivational speech designed to “lift” the sales team to new heights of peak performance.

-Nor is it the speech given by the town mayor just before the abandoned prairie grain elevator is blown to smithereens leaving atomic sized clouds of choking dust.
+It is not the speech given by the town mayor just before the abandoned prairie grain elevator is blown to smithereens leaving atomic sized clouds of choking dust.

 Starting the Process

-An elevator speech is meant to start a conversation about your business that may lead to a professional relationship with people you want or need to know.
+An elevator speech is meant to start a conversation about your business.
+It should be crafted in a way that will lead to further engagement with people you want or need to know.
 In my ‘Bootstrapping With Broken Laces’ seminar I explain it this way.

 You are in the lobby of a tall building when you spot a prospective client that you have been trying to contact for months waiting for an elevator.
 Your efforts have been futile because their executive assistant is an all-star gate keeper.
 You realize you have been given a gift and that this may be your only chance to make an introduction.